 Another way to contact an arrested person in jail is through an attorney.
 As with bail bondsmen, an attorney is not required when trying to contact or locate an inmate, but can be very valuable in helping establish a connection, getting bail lowered or removed, and building a defense for the upcoming hearing.4

-How To Look Up DE Criminal Records (Delaware Criminal Record Search)
+How To Look Up Delaware Criminal Records

 The state court system maintains records of all criminal charges and the disposition in each case, and here searches can learn how to look up court records and how to search those records with links to access official state websites.
-To look for Delaware criminal records through the court system it is necessary to go to the clerk of court’s office where the matter was tried or set for hearing.

 Civil cases can be searched online using Delaware’s Court Connect and for criminal offenses, searchers can check in-person with the courthouse where the charges will be disposed of.
 To view the phone number and locations of courts that handle criminal prosecution check the: